Sovereign-Labs/Jupiter/README.md

 The current version of Jupiter runs against Celestia-node version `v0.5.0-rc5`.
 This is the version used on the `arabica` testnet as of Dec 1, 2022.

+## Warning

+Jupiter is a research prototype.
+It contains knowns vulnerabilities and should not be used in production under any circumstances.

 ## Getting Started

 ### Compile Jupiter and its Protobuf Dependencies